ekatsadze/FLASH/Installation with Docker/WithDocker.md

 python --version
 ```

-If you have python3 (latest version) you can check by:
+If you have python3 (latest version), you can check with:
 ```bash
 python3 --version
 ```